 The image suggests that cotton is beautiful, natural, relaxing, comforting, and comfortable.
 Indeed, the new tagline for the campaign was: “Soft, sensual, and sustainable.
 It’s Cotton USA!” (source).

 Interestingly, the U.K. has banned the language of this campaign, arguing that cotton is a highly destructive crop because it is both insecticide- and pesticide-intensive (i.e., not sustainable at all).

 In any case, it’s interesting for me, as an American, to see a company try to romanticize an activity so closely linked with slavery.
 The Great Grandmother of my co-blogger, Gwen, picked cotton and she said that it was an absolutely miserable job.
 The cotton boll itself was prickly and sharp and she had to put her hand inside of the boll and pull the cotton out, such that it would leave both her hands ripped up.
 The harvested cotton was carried on her back under a beating sun.
 Agricultural labor is punishing, not pastoral.

 Today, of course, most cotton in the U.S. is picked by machine, not beautiful 20-somethings (or Great Grandmas).
 Most of us would have no knowledge with which to challenge this images so, I suppose, that’s how Cotton USA gets away with such a ludicrous campaign.

-See also romanticizing colonialism and our post on how mommies and daddies are baking Goldfish crackers in their comfy kitchens just for you!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+See also romanticizing colonialism and our post on how mommies and daddies are baking Goldfish crackers in their comfy kitchens just for you!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.